trustyai-explainability/reference/lm-eval/LM-EVAL-NEXT.md

 ### Online model and datasets, no code execution

-For this example, we use the deployer script.
+For this example, we use a script.
 This script allows to deploy a specific model and builtin task by using the env var `MODEL_NAME`, `TASK_NAME` and whether to use GPUs with `GPU=true` or `false`.
 If no model or task name is set, it will default ones.

 Some combinations of models/tasks to try: